 This introductory course introduces the industry practice to the students.
-Students reviews the performance of the industry, the pain points and its effect on the industry.
+Students review the industry's performance, the pain points and their effect on the industry.
 Key areas include productivity, safety, digital management of built assets, technology adoption and other emergent issues.
-Through group discussion and presentation, students are expected to learn in a collaborative way and to get a deeper understanding to the industry practice.
-Special focus in GBA is one of the key elements of this course.
+Through group discussion and presentation, students are expected to learn collaboratively and get a deeper understanding of the industry practice.
+Special focus on GBA is one of the key elements of this course.

-This course is designed to enable the student to develop and evaluate advanced technologies with a Tech Hunt exercise (e.g. ConTech, GreenTech, PropTech) on managing built assets digitally at HKSTP and also some incubation centre around GBA.
-Student will then examine the specific emergent issue and to conduct research in company industry or in a global context with a view to presenting a case for change, review or further research within the company or domain.
+This course is designed to enable the student to develop and evaluate advanced technologies with a Tech Hunt exercise (e.g. ConTech, GreenTech, PropTech) on managing built assets digitally at HKSTP and also some incubation centres around GBA.
+Students will then examine the specific emergent issue and conduct research in the company industry or in a global context to present a case for change, review or further research within the company or domain.
 The project can take the form of action research, secondment to another company or department or in-house workshops and seminars.
-The outcome of the research will be a report that presents a range of plans and options to resolve the issues identified in the first case study.
+The research outcome will be a report presenting a range of plans and options to resolve the issues identified in the first case study.